smahaffie/Chicago_HS_Finder/README.md

 build_query .py - takes in user inputs to build query to select matching schools that are then ranked Transit_info.py - contains all the functions that use the Google maps API to find information about travel time to every school
-Views.py - processes all the requests made through django to call the appropriate functions and generate the appropriate templates ranking.py - calculate ranking for a SQL to be displayed in results page
+Views.py - processes all the requests made through django to call the appropriate functions and generate the appropriate templates ranking.py - calculate ranking for a list of schools returned by the SQL query to be displayed in results page

+Things to keep in mind about our ranking algorithm: If the user does not specify preferences for academics and transit time, we weight the two equally and therefore schools that are not strong academically may appear higher than initially expected.
+If the user does not provide academic history, we do not subtract a difficulty score from the scores of the selective enrollment schools.

 Django templates: